The Meme Department

 Bloody Hell Meme Campaign

 To pave the way for the characters of Bloody Hell to reach the printed page, I created a satirical meme campaign to introduce the novel’s tone and themes.
-It’s built around three central figures:
+Each of the three series in the campaign centers on a major character from the novel:

 Skyler Longview, a charming but ruthless CEO